Alok-Kumar2005/WhatsApp-Agent-Neural_maze-/README.md

-conda create -n whatsapp python=3.12 -y conda activate whatsapp pip install -r requriements.txt
+conda create -n whatsapp python=3.12 -y conda activate whatsapp pip install -r requriements.txt python setup.py install
 ```

 ## Use of Model
 - Groq -> Text Generation , Image Understanding  , STT Module(whisper model)
-- drant -> for long term memory
+- qdrant -> for long term memory ( used to store chats in form of vectors)
 - Elevenlabs -> used to TTS( text to speech ) module
-- together -> for image generation ( we use flux model )
+- together.ai -> for image generation ( we use flux model )